Six Episodes from the Life of Luigi Ferdinando Marsili

 In scene n.
 291, painted with a rich brushstroke showing the influence of Giuseppe Maria Crespi, is depicted an episode of the negotiations for the peace: under a camp tent three diplomats sit next to their respective generals.
 In the foreground we are able to identify, thanks to the sealed letters they are holding in their hands, from the left the representative of Austria (Leopold Slink von Wischkirken or maybe Marsili himself, even if he was not the head of the diplomatic expedition), the representatives of Turkey (Reys Mohamed Effendi) and Venice (Carlo Ruzzini).
-We cannot say which exact moment of the negotiations is depicted here owing to the lost caption.
-The persons depicted in n. xxxx are each identified with a letter which was further explained in a caption beneath the painting.
+We cannot say which exact moment of the negotiations is depicted here because the caption has been lost.
+The persons depicted are each identified with a letter which was further explained in a caption beneath the painting.
 However, the caption is now lost.
 It is a sort of birds-eye view of the military camp where the meeting took place, with a tent housing the diplomats and their respective armies.
-The paintings, dating to Marsili's most significant period of cultural and scientific zeal, employ a precise topographical description and a thorough representation of people, instead of underlining the epic and rhetorical meaning of the episodes.
+The paintings, dating to Marsili's most significant period of cultural and scientific zeal, employ a precise topographical description.
+They are a thorough representation of people, rather than focused on the epic and rhetorical meaning of the episodes.

 Autobiografia di Luigi Marsigli (ed.
 Comitato Marsiliano), Bologna, 1930.

 Noè, E. “La raccolta dei Ritratti”, I Materiali dell'Istituto delle Scienze(exhibition catalogue), Bologna, 1979, pp. 159-160, nn.
 32-37.

 Guida ai Musei di palazzo Poggi.
 Scienza e arte (ed.
 W. Tega), Bologna, 2001, pp. 108-113.